29shnick/Gemini-Data-Intelligence-Hub/README.md

 🎯 Portfolio Context
 I developed this project to demonstrate my transition from Logistics into the IT field.
 It showcases my ability to move beyond basic data entry into AI-driven automation and cloud-native development, applying the principles learned during my Google Data Analysis and IT Support Professional certificate programs.
 How to save this in GitHub:
-1. On your GitHub repository page, tap the